margaretmf/margaretmf.github.io/poetry.md

 ## Tradition ##
-Traditionally, values of loyalty, hard work, cheerfulness, and musicality guide out thinking and lives.
+Traditionally, values of loyalty, hard work, cheerfulness, and musicality guide our thinking and lives.
 It is the custom to show up, appreciate people, and stick to it.
 The heritage of everyone in the human race adds value, and rich is the ancestry and the legend in Soul.
 With each individual expression, our culture expands infinitely.
-Nothing is lsot from cultural diveristy.
+Nothing is lost from cultural diveristy.
 Folktale passes down lessons, and exists in every culture.
 What was the convention yesterday may not be the convention today.